 Since the end of the Cold War, Eastern Europe has opened its doors to growing numbers of tourists.
 Beautiful cities like Prague have been flooded to the point where travelers often ask the question, “where’s the next Prague?”
 There’s several candidates, and in terms of nightlife, sights and food, Bucharest is an eastern European city on the rise.
-Here’s why Bucharest, Romania is worth visiting!
+But is Bucharest, Romania worth visiting now?

 The World’s Biggest Parliament Building